abhi227070/Whatsapp-Chat-Analyzer/README.md

 Make your changes and commit them: git commit -m "Add new feature" Push your changes to your fork: git push origin feature/new-feature Open a pull request.

-#License
-This project is licensed under the MIT License - see the LICENSE file for details.

-#Contact
-For any inquiries or feedback regarding the WhatsApp Chat Analyzer project, please contact us at abhijeetmaharana77@gmail.com.